Basics: What is git, what is GitHub?¶

 You can make private repos if you don't want people to see what you're working on, though mostly you'll probably want to have everything be open so people can see and learn from what you're doing.

-repo.
+In order to put your version controlled software online on GitHub, you'll have to first set up a remote.
+This is a place where you're going to send your git repo.
 When you start a new repo on GitHub, you'll get instructions on how to set up a remote:

-, and it is set to a URL.
+git remote add origin https://github.com/christinahedges/astronomy_workflow.gitHere I have told git to add a remote named origin, and it is set to a URL.
 This URL is where I want my code to be stored.

-, I can send that commit to GitHub by pushing.
+If I've made changes, and commited them in git, I can send that commit to GitHub by pushing.
 If it's the first time you'll have to use

-git push --set-upstream origin main
+git push --set-upstream origin mainotherwise you can use

 You will end up pushing branches to GitHub.
 These go to your online repo, and you'll be able to see all your branches.